What are current unsecured business loan interest rates?

 - Loan amount.
 Some lenders lower the maximum loan amount available for unsecured loans compared to their secured loan options.
 This is especially true for traditional banks.

 - Repayment terms.
-Compare the length of repayments you’ll be making, such as six months, as well as the repayment schedule.
-Some alternative or short-term loans like merchant cash advances require daily or weekly repayments.
+Compare the repayment term lengths, such as six months, and the repayment schedule.
+Some alternative or short-term loans, like merchant cash advances, require daily or weekly repayments.

 - Additional fees.
 Additional business loan fees will vary by the type of loan and lender, so make sure you read the loan agreement to understand what you’ll be paying.
 For example, some lenders charge an origination fee to review the loan application.
 Business lines of credit may charge a draw fee when you withdraw money from your credit line.